TheThingsNetwork/docs/_includes/uno/arduino.md

-# Work with Arduino IDE
+# Setup Arduino IDE

 To read debug logs and upload new programs (sketches) to The Things Uno we'll use the Arduino IDE.

-## Setup and install our Library
+## Install the IDE and The Things Network Library

 {% include arduino/setup.md %}